nadi-pro/docs/1.0/introduction.md

 | NodeJs  | NextJs      |
 |         | NuxtJs      |

-For contribution / collaboration, do contact <a href="mailto:nasrul@cleaniquecoders.com?subject=Working with Nadi&body=Hi, I would like to participate in the contribution in Nadi.
-Following are my details: ">nadi@cleaniquecoders.com</a>
+For contribution / collaboration, do contact <a href="mailto:tech@nadi.pro?subject=Working with Nadi&body=Hi, I would like to participate in the contribution in Nadi.
+Following are my details: ">tech@nadi.pro</a>